tarnas14/time-tracker-thing/client-mobile/README.md

 # working with containerized flutter

-this will run an interactive shell in `/build` directory where you can interact with flutter etc
+This project sets out to allow developing a mobile project without having to install any dependencies on the developer's machine.
+Dependencies and environment is dockerized and allows running the application on a connected phone from the container.

+## run
 ```
 docker-compose run --rm client-mobile
 ```
+this will run an interactive shell in `/build` directory where you can interact with flutter etc

+first-time setup on the container

 to install packages and then run the application
 ```
 flutter pub get
 flutter run
 ```

+## troubleshooting

 check if everything is working correctly:
 ```
 flutter doctor